babel/babel/experimental/babel-preset-env/README.md

 This option will apply a new plugin that replaces the statement `import "babel-polyfill"` or `require("babel-polyfill")` with individual requires for `babel-polyfill` based on environment.

-> NOTE: This means you should only use `require("babel-polyfill");` once in your whole app.
-I would recommend just creating a single file that only does the require.
+> NOTE: Only use `require("babel-polyfill");` once in your whole app.
+One option is to create single entry file that only contains the require statement.

 In